BuildIt-lang/buildit/README.md

 # mirror-cpp [![Build Status](https://api.travis-ci.org/AjayBrahmakshatriya/mirror-cpp.svg?branch=master)](https://travis-ci.org/AjayBrahmakshatriya/mirror-cpp)
-Mirror-CPP, is a library for bringing reflection into C++ by overloading operator.
+Mirror-CPP is a library for bringing reflection into C++ by overloading the basic operators.
 Mirror-CPP also extracts the control flow in the function by repeated execution and exploration of all branches.

 Mirror-CPP does not require any special compiler support and provides a library for embedding any DSL in C++.